cybercongress/cyber/cyber.md

 Overall, the deployment process has the following structure:

 \begin{enumerate}
- \item cyber\~{}Congress deploys Game of Links
+ \item cyber\~Congress deploys Game of Links
  \item The community participates in the Game of Links
  \item The community verifies and proposes a Genesis block with results from the Game of Links
- \item cyber\~{}Congress deploys contracts for cyber~Foundation and cyber\~{}Auction
+ \item cyber\~Congress deploys contracts for cyber~Foundation and cyber\~Auction
- \item The community participate in cyber\~{}Auction after Genesis.
-Donors stake {\hyperref[thc]{THC}} tokens to get {\hyperref[cyb]{CYB}} tokens
+ \item The community participate in cyber\~Auction after Genesis.
+Donors stake {\hyperref[thc]{THC}} tokens to get [CYB](#cyb) tokens
- \item cyber\~{}Congress distributes {\hyperref[cyb]{CYB}} tokens continuously during cyber~Auction
+ \item cyber\~Congress distributes [CYB](#cyb) tokens continuously during cyber~Auction
- \item cyber\~{}Congress burns the remaining {\hyperref[cyb]{CYB}} and {\hyperref[thc]{THC}} tokens and reports on the end of the initial distribution process
+ \item cyber\~Congress burns the remaining [CYB](#cyb) and {\hyperref[thc]{THC}} tokens and reports on the end of the initial distribution process
 \end{enumerate}

 cyber~Congress lives in Ethereum as an \linkgreen{https://mainnet.aragon.org/#/cybercongress/0x4feb2bcc5907e7779130c093eef8fb44502c1330}{Aragon DAO}.
-It also operates a \linkgreen{https://cyber.page/network/cyber/contract/cyber1latzme6xf6s8tsrymuu6laf2ks2humqvdq39v8}{2-of-3 multisig in Cyber network}. cyber\~{}Congress developed the {\hyperref[cyber]{cyber}} protocol.
+It also operates a \linkgreen{https://cyber.page/network/cyber/contract/cyber1latzme6xf6s8tsrymuu6laf2ks2humqvdq39v8}{2-of-3 multisig in Cyber network}. cyber\~Congress developed the {\hyperref[cyber]{cyber}} protocol.
 Within the context of cyber, the Congress has 2 roles:
 \begin{enumerate}
  \item To deploy and to execute the initial distribution program, which is impossible to automate.
 Because there is no trustless infrastructure for message swapping between ETH and ATOM, cyber\~{}Congress introduces a single point of failure in the initial distribution process.
-We have decided to send {\hyperref[cyb]{CYB}} tokens to {\hyperref[thc]{THC}} stakers manually because we feel that now is the right time to launch the network we have created.
+We have decided to send [CYB](#cyb) tokens to {\hyperref[thc]{THC}} stakers manually because we feel that now is the right time to launch the network we have created.
 We also believe that an ongoing auction is vital for the initial distribution process.
-If cyber\~{}Congress fails to deliver its obligations in terms of distribution due to any possible reasons, we hope that the community will be able to fork out the network and to distribute {\hyperref[cyb]{CYB}} tokens as was promised.
+If cyber\~{}Congress fails to deliver its obligations in terms of distribution due to any possible reasons, we hope that the community will be able to fork out the network and to distribute [CYB](#cyb) tokens as was promised.
 Hopefully, every operation is designed provably and transparently.
 All operations will be executed using a \linkgreen{https://cyber.page/network/cyber/contract/cyber147drnke9676972jr3anklkj7pzgwjw47cp2u7j}{special purpose 2-of-3 multisig account in Cyber network}.
- \item Support the growth of {\hyperref[cyber]{cyber}} protocol until the community takes over the development in the form of cyber\~Foundation.
+ \item Support the growth of [cyber](#cyber-protocol) protocol until the community takes over the development in the form of cyber\~Foundation.
 Donations in ATOMs during Game of Links will be distributed to the \linkgreen{https://www.mintscan.io/account/cosmos1latzme6xf6s8tsrymuu6laf2ks2humqv2tkd9a}{cyber\~{}Congress Cosmos 2-of-3 multisig}.
-All ATOM donations that are routed to the cyber\~{}Congress multisig will become its property.
+All ATOM donations that are routed to the cyber\~Congress multisig will become its property.
 The role of ATOM donation is the following: thanks to ATOM we want to secure a commitment for cyber\~{}Congress in the development of both Cosmos and Cyber ecosystems.
-ATOM donations will allow cyber\~{}Congress to use staking rewards and reach a sustainable flow, for the continuous funding of the {\hyperref[cyber]{cyber}} protocol without the necessity to dump neither {\hyperref[cyb]{CYB}} nor ATOM tokens.
+ATOM donations will allow cyber\~Congress to use staking rewards and reach a sustainable flow, for the continuous funding of the [cyber](#cyber-protocol) protocol without the necessity to dump neither [CYB](#cyb) nor ATOM tokens.
 \end{enumerate}

 ## CYB